fluentlabs-xyz/tech-book/src/introduction/vision.md

    sacrificing performance.
 3. **Optimized Proving Infrastructure**: Efficient proving through rWasm that drastically reduces overhead and complexity, providing optimal performance for ZK circuits.
-4. **Seamless Expansion**: Advanced AOT compilers to integrate new VMs and EEs, ensuring extensibility for future-proofing and scalability.
+4. **Seamless Expansion**: Advanced JIT/AOT compilers to integrate new VMs and EEs, ensuring extensibility for future-proofing and scalability.
-5. **Security and Extensibility**: BlendedVM unifies the execution space, providing enhanced security and preventing vulnerabilities that arise from managing multiple VMs while enabling new VMs to be added in trusted or trustless modes.
+5. **Security and Extensibility**: BlendedVM unifies the execution space, providing enhanced security and preventing vulnerabilities that arise from managing multiple VMs while enabling new VMs to be added.

 The Fluent Blended Execution Layer empowers developers to build diverse applications without managing disparate systems, optimizing their experience and fostering rapid growth in the Ethereum ecosystem.